-We have also prepared a draft Planning Scheme Amendment (PSA).
-Changes to the Planning Scheme are being recommended to protect the tunnels, stations and associated infrastructure and guide future development in their vicinity.
+We also prepared a draft Planning Scheme Amendment (PSA).
+Changes to the Planning Scheme were recommended to protect the tunnels, stations and associated infrastructure and guide future development in their vicinity.

 - A description of the proposed project and existing environment that may be affected